ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 So how do you use IPFS to access files in real-world applications?

-There are two prominent ways to fetch files stored in the IPFS network:
+There are two primary ways to fetch files stored in the IPFS network:

 - Running an IPFS node by installing one of the IPFS implementations as a daemon (long-running process) on your computer or a server in the cloud.
 The node becomes a member of the IPFS peer-to-peer network and announces what data it’s holding and responds to requests for data.
 - Using an **IPFS Gateway** which allows fetching CIDs using the HTTP protocol.